kevinslin/h7b-dendron-netlify/vault/notes.tutorial.dendron.use-tags-in-dendron.md

 updated: 1642616199784
 created: 1642614079563
 ---
-# How I use tags in Dendron
+# How do I use tag in note taking

+## How tag is implemented in Dendron
 ref: [Dendron wiki](https://wiki.dendron.so/notes/8bc9b3f1-8508-4d3a-a2de-be9f12ef1821/)

 Tags can be added either